 - IE172.
 The following example illustrates the accounting for an amalgamation not under common control in which the resulting entity's tax liability is forgiven as part of the terms of the amalgamation. - IE173.
 On 1 January 20X6 RE is formed by an amalgamation of two public sector entities, COA and COB.
 The amalgamation is directed by the national government.
 RE, COA and COB have the same accounting policies; no adjustment to the carrying amounts of the identifiable assets and liabilities of the COA and COB to conform to the resulting entity's accounting policies is required.
-At the date of the amalgamation, there are no amounts outstanding between COA and COB.
+At the date of the amalgamation, there are no amounts outstanding between COA and COB. - IE174.
+In its statement of financial position as at 1 January 20X6, RE recognizes and measures the assets and liabilities of COA and COB at their carrying amounts in their respective financial statements as of the amalgamation date:

-Statement of Financial Position: COA COB RE
+Statement of Financial Position: COA (CU) COB (CU) RE (CU)

-(CU) (CU) (CU)

 Financial assets 1,205 997 2,202

 Inventory 25 42 67

 Property, plant and equipment 21,944 18,061 40,005

 Identifiable intangible assets 0 3,041 3,041

 Financial liabilities (22,916) (22,020) (44,936)

 Tax liabilities (76) (119) (195)

 Total net assets 182 2 184

 Net Assets/Equity 182 2 184